treangenlab/Seqwin/README.md

 ## Quick start

-Identify signatures by providing a target taxonomy name and one or more non-target neighbors.
+Identify signatures by providing one or more target taxa and non-target neighboring taxa.
 ```bash
 seqwin \
   -t "Salmonella enterica subsp. enterica" \